Privacy statement and specific conditions

 3. Who is responsible for what in managing your personal data?

-The European Commission represented by its Directorate-General for Employment, Social Affairs and Inclusion,– "Employment services - EURES" unit is the "controller" under Regulation (EC) 45/2001 as the party responsible for development, support, and operation of the EJD website and for the technical and organisational measures set up to ensure adequate security of personal data and particularly the need for confidentiality and integrity.
+The European Coordination Office for EURES, established within the European Commission’s Directorate-General for Employment, Social Affairs and Inclusion is the "controller" under Regulation (EC) 45/2001 as the body responsible for development, support, and operation of the EJD website and for the technical and organisational measures set up to ensure adequate security of personal data and particularly the need for confidentiality and integrity.

 Development, support and operations of the system may be delegated to external companies or organisations acting as "processor" on behalf of the European Commission.
 Such processors are bound by contracts defining the terms of service, including personal data protection clauses indicating their responsibilities as provided for by Regulation (EC) 45/2001.

 Jobsekers are responsible for the quality of their own data.
 They can at any time access/modify/delete their data.
-Further details are given in other sections of this Privacy Statement.
+Further details are given in other sections of this Data protection statement.

 Employers and their staff

 Employers and their staff are responsible as processors of jobseekers' CVs according to Regulation (EC).
 45/2001 in accordance with this Privacy Statement.
-Further processing outside the strict scope of the system is regulated by Directive 95/46/EC as transposed into the applicable national law of the employer.
+Further processing outside the strict scope of the system is regulated by the General Data Protection Regulation (Regulation (EU) 2016/679).
 One example of such a processing is the evaluation of the jobseekers' skills and suitability for a given vacancy, carried out independent of the search criteria provided by the system.
 This does not fall within the EJD website’s explicit functions and is thus outside the control and responsibility of the European Commission.

 4. Who has access to your information and to whom is it disclosed?

 Information on jobseekers’ CVs is made available, for display purposes, to employers registered and verified by the site administrator acting on behalf of the controller.
-If these organisations reprocess the CV information obtained, this processing has to be in compliance with Regulation 45/2001 on the protection of personal data or the national law, implementing Directive 95/46/EC, of the respective country of residence of the organisation inside the EEA.
+If these organisations reprocess the CV information obtained, this processing has to be in compliance with Regulation 45/2001 and the General Data Protection Regulation (Regulation (EU) 2016/679)..

-The service is completely free of charge and it may not be used for any form of commercial advertising.
+The service is completely free of charge and it may not be used for any form of commercial advertising or sending of messages for other purposes than the ones stated above under point 1.

 Information on registered jobseekers or employers will not be disclosed to anybody external to the EURES network.
 The data stored will not be used for sending out any kind of information to the registered users unless they have explicitly agreed to this apart from messages relating directly to the service, its availability and development, and surveys and the like conducted for evaluation purposes.

-Only registered and accepted employers in which a jobseeker has explicitly indicated an interest – through marking an interest in one or several of this employer’s job vacancies, or providing their registration code to the employer via the chat tool – can view jobseekers’ CVs.
+Only registered and accepted employers in which a jobseeker has explicitly indicated an interest – through marking an interest in one or several of this employer’s job vacancies, or providing the jobseeker’s registration code to the employer via the chat tool – can view that jobseeker’s CV.

 Once a user account has been created, users will be able to modify their data at any time.
-All that is required is to log on to the website using their password-protected personal account and modify or update their profile.
+All they need to do is to log on to the website using their password-protected personal account and modify or update their profile.
 Users can deregister at any time and thereby delete their account and all related registered information including CVs by sending an email to email@example.com.

 Jobseekers’ and employers’ accounts that have been created for a specific Job Day event will be automatically deleted 12 weeks after the event.
 There will be no archiving of deleted CVs or other information.
 E-mail addresses of jobseekers or employers may however be stored for an additional time, not exceeding one year after the event they last registered for, in order to send out information on new and upcoming events (if the user has given permission to this).

-The EJD website is managed by the European Commission’s Directorate -General for Employment, Social Affairs and Inclusion.
+The EJD website is managed by the European Coordination Office for EURES, established within the European Commission’s Directorate -General for Employment, Social Affairs and Inclusion.

-For any questions or complaints about the service, please contact the processing controller at the following e-mail address: firstname.lastname@example.org
+For any questions, complaints or other requests regarding the service and the processing of personal data, please contact the controller at the following e-mail address: email@example.com.
+The European Commission’s data protection officer can be contacted at firstname.lastname@example.org.

-Complaints, in case of conflict, can be addressed to the European Data Protection Supervisor.
-For further information and contact details please visit: http://edps.europa.eu
+Complaints, in case of conflict, regarding the treatment of your personal data can be addressed to the European Data Protection Supervisor.
+For further information and contact details see: https://edps.europa.eu/data-protection/our-role-supervisor/complaints

 B) Specific conditions for the use of the EJD website